Car parked and connected to an electric charging station.

 Funding for battery research and the creation of new digital and technological tools for the mass processing of geoscience data are also some of the innovative projects put forward in Québec.

 Thanks to advances in artificial intelligence, mining operations will increasingly be managed from the surface, from control centres.
-For example, the Gouvernement du Québec supports the implementation of the pilot project from the MISA Group (Mission Mines Autonomes 2030 (Stand-alone Mines 2030 Mission)) (in French) that aims to experiment with the digital transition of mining organizations and operations.
+For example, the Gouvernement du Québec supports the digital transition of mining organizations and operations.
 These innovations will make mines safer and more competitive and will improve the industry’s energy balance.

 Job creation in the mining sector

-Training a skilled workforce to fill all positions in this sector is also a condition for success in developing the minerals for the future in Québec.
+Training a skilled workforce to fill all positions in this sector is also a condition for success in developing critical and strategic minerals in Québec.

-The acquisition of new knowledge related to the exploration, extraction, processing, valorization and recycling of minerals will be used to create quality jobs and support the economic vitality of regions.
+The acquisition of new knowledge related to the exploration, extraction, processing, transformation and recycling of minerals will be used to create quality jobs and support the economic vitality of regions.

 Best practices in sustainable development